theidari/weather_prediction_API/README.md

 #### Methods, Software and Attribution

-- The analyses were performed using the Resources dataset. and correlation checked by Linear Reression method.
+- The analyses were performed using the Resources dataset, and correlation checked by Linear Reression method.

 - Following programming languages, software, and libraries were used in this project: